IILLC/woocommerce-subscription-access-control-demo/README.md

 It intentionally does not include:

--full subscription lifecycle management
+- full subscription lifecycle management
--billing workflows
+- billing workflows
--advanced admin configuration
+- advanced admin configuration
--multi-tier entitlement mapping
+- multi-tier entitlement mapping
--complete Memberium or WooCommerce setup automation
+- complete Memberium or WooCommerce setup automation

 # Installation
 1. Install WordPress
 2. Install and activate the required dependencies for your test environment
+- Requires WooCommerce, Woo Subscriptions, and Memberium
 3. Copy this plugin into wp-content/plugins/
 4. Activate the plugin
 5. Add the shortcode to a test page or post